jackklassen/Webpage-to-Epub/README.md

 Command line use is simple: python WebToEpub.py -d website-url-here

-all files including resulting epub files are in the epub folder.
+All files including resulting epub files are in the epub folder.

  \\\